 - Certified with CE, FCC, and TELEC to simplify your product development and certification processes.

 To learn more about the WM1302 LoRaWAN Gateway Modules, visit their product page on the Seeed Online Store!

 The Wio-E5 Development Kit consists of the Wio-E5 Development board, an antenna, a USB Type C Cable and a 2*AA 3V Battery Holder.
 The Wio-E5 Dev Board is embedded with the Wio-E5 STM32WLE5JC module with LoRaWAN protocol compatibility on the global frequency band.
 In addition, it supports various data protocols and interfaces, such as full GPIOs, RS-485 and Grove!

 - Full GPIOs that lead out to rich interfaces, including RS-485, Grove, and etc.

 - Global LoRaWAN® and LR frequency plan supported

 - Long-distance transmission range to 10km (ideal value in open area)

-If you want to build a LoRa End Node solution with an SBCs like the popular Raspberry Pi 4, or a microcontroller like the Wio Terminal, the LoRa-E5 Grove module will be your best bet.
-Featuring full LoRaWAN capabilities in the modular simplicity of the Grove ecosystem, the Grove LoRa-E5 lets you bring your existing devices into your LoRaWAN network with just a few simple steps!
+If you want to build a LR End Node solution with an SBCs like the popular Raspberry Pi 4, or a microcontroller like the Wio Terminal, the Wio-E5 Grove module will be your best bet.
+Featuring full LoRaWAN capabilities in the modular simplicity of the Grove ecosystem, the Grove Wio-E5 lets you bring your existing devices into your LoRaWAN network with just a few simple steps!

 - Support LoRaWAN protocol on EU868/US915 frequency band